mylittletony/mylittletony.github.io/_posts/2015-08-27-installing-openwrt.markdown

 ###Things to consider

-OpenWRT can add a considerable amount of extra features and improve your router’s capabilities to the point that they can match feature sets of some expensive enterprise-class routers.
+OpenWRT can add a considerable amount of extra features and improve your router's capabilities to the point that they can match feature sets of some expensive enterprise-class routers.

-However, if you only intend to use the most basic features, there isn’t really much point of going through the process of setting up OpenWRT.
+However, if you only intend to use the most basic features, there isn't really much point of going through the process of setting up OpenWRT.
 Some packages require some configuration through the Command Line Interface, so if you are not comfortable using that then you may not be able to achieve what you want.

 On top of this, you can run the risk of rendering your router useless through bricking if you are not careful.

 Ultimately, whether or not OpenWRT is right for you is entirely down to you.

-Do you want the freedom and flexibility to be able to customise your Router’s feature set (albeit some would argue at the cost of user friendliness) to exactly what you want?
+Do you want the freedom and flexibility to be able to customise your Router's feature set (albeit some would argue at the cost of user friendliness) to exactly what you want?
 If the answer is yes, then give it a go.

 <br>